edliaw/edliaw-neuron.github.io/index.md

 # The Sinuous Spiral

-My notes and explorations into taiji, life, and science.
+An attempt to organize and develop my notes on taiji and other subjects of interest.

 <z:zettels?tag=timeline/**&timeline&cf>